 Business Development Manager, Eastern Region for Clean Energy

-Roarke Joined Clean Energy, the largest provider of renewable natural gas in 2022 to support the trucking industries need for alternative fuel solutions.
-Roarke is responsible for the education, development, and growth of the natural gas heavy duty trucking industry.
-Focusing on developing long term fueling agreements, service contacts and new public and private infostructure to benefit the immediate need for a cost effective and sustainable fueling solution.
-Roarke has served as a member of the Chesapeake Bay Foundation and is a graduate of McDaniel College.
+Roarke Katherman joined Clean Energy, the largest provider of renewable natural gas in 2022 to support the trucking industries need for alternative fuel solutions.
+He is responsible for the education, development and growth of the natural gas heavy duty trucking industry.
+Roarke is focused on developing long term fueling agreements, service contacts and new public and private infrastructure to benefit the immediate need for a cost effective and sustainable fueling solution.
+He has served as a member of the Chesapeake Bay Foundation and is a graduate of McDaniel College.

 Regional Director, Drive Electric Tidewater

-Erick Pinzon is the Regional Director for Drive Electric Tidewater and in this role, Erick served as a long-term volunteer for the Virginia Clean Cities coalition beginning in 2014.
-Erick was 2016 Stakeholder of the Year for VCC and was personally responsible for successful negotiations of hundreds of electric vehicle charger infrastructure deployments while running a wide range of events annually.
-Eric has owned more than a dozen electric vehicles.
-In his professional career, Eric worked at Tesla from 2012 to 2021, and also served as a master technician with Checkered Flag BMW.
+Erick Pinzon, Jr. is the Regional Director for Drive Electric Tidewater and in this role, he served as a long-term volunteer for the Virginia Clean Cities coalition beginning in 2014.
+He is also the co-owner of Electrified Marina, an all-electric boat experience company.
+Erick was VCC’s 2016 Stakeholder of the Year and was personally responsible for successful negotiations of hundreds of electric vehicle charger infrastructure deployments in Virginia.
+He has owned more than a dozen electric vehicles and currently runs several businesses.
+In his prior professional career, Erick worked at Tesla from 2012 to 2021, and previously served as a master technician with Checkered Flag BMW.

 Elizabeth Rafferty